United Nations Climate Change Conference: 2025: COP 30/CMP 20/CMA 7, Belém, Brazil

+Family photo during Belém Climate Summit, the day before the official COP30 opening.

 In 2022, during his statement at COP 27, president-elect Lula said he would seek to make Brazil the host of COP 30 in 2025 and would aim to put the venue in one of the country's Amazon states (most of them in the north region), rather than the more populous coastal region.
 That would be the first time that Brazil, which is home to 60% of the Amazon rainforest, the world's largest intact forest, hosts the event.
 On 11 January 2023, President Lula and the Ministry of Foreign Affairs announced the city of Belém in the state of Pará as the Brazil's candidate host city of the event.
 On 26 May 2023, it was claimed that a UN Latin America regional group endorsed the city chosen to host the COP 30, a first for a city in the Amazon region.

 Belém was officially chosen as the COP 30 host during the COP 28 in Dubai on 11 December 2023.

-2026: COP 31/CMP 21/CMA 8, Antalya, Türkiye
+2026: COP 31/CMP 21/CMA 8, Antalya, Turkey

-The Western European and Others Group were to provide the COP presidency for COP31, with any offers to host it required to be approved by the Group before being presented and approved at COP 30.
+The Western European and Others Group is to provide the COP presidency for COP 31, with any offers to host it required to be approved by the Group before being presented and approved at COP 30.
 In the event of failure, hosting would default to Bonn in Germany.

 In 2022, Australia announced plans to bid to host COP 31 along with its Pacific island neighbours, and discussed this at the Pacific Islands Forum.
 The bid had strong public support from other members in the group such as the US, UK, France, Germany, New Zealand, Switzerland, and Canada.
 Adelaide, South Australia, was chosen as the city to bid for hosting rights.
-Also in 2022, Türkiye's Minister of Environment, Urbanization and Climate Change Murat Kurum declared his country's candidacy to host COP 31.
+Also in 2022, Turkey's Minister of Environment, Urbanization and Climate Change Murat Kurum declared his country's candidacy to host COP 31.

-Australia and Turkiye continued to be locked in negotiations about hosting rights until the last days of COP30 in November 2025, which was attended by Climate Change Minister Chris Bowen.
-On 20 November 2025 it was announced that Turkiye would be hosting the conference, but with Bowen acting as leader of negotiations, and an event held immediately before COP31 hosted by a Pacific nation.
+Australia and Turkey continued to be locked in negotiations about hosting rights until the last days of COP 30 in November 2025, which was attended by Australian Minister for Climate Change and Energy Chris Bowen.
+On 20 November 2025, it was announced that Turkey would be hosting the conference, but with Bowen acting as leader of negotiations, and an event held immediately before COP 31 hosted by a Pacific nation.

 2027: COP 32/CMP 22/CMA 9, Addis Ababa, Ethiopia

-The African Group of countries will provide the COP presidency.
-On 5 March 2025, Nigeria announced to the UN climate chief Simon Stiell its decision to bid to host COP32 in Lagos in 2027, highlighting its leadership in climate action and readiness to host the summit.
+The African Group of countries will provide the COP presidency for COP 32.
+On 5 March 2025, Nigeria announced to the UN climate chief Simon Stiell its decision to bid to host COP 32 in Lagos in 2027, highlighting its leadership in climate action and readiness to host the summit.

-On the second day of COP 30, it was announced at plenary that Ethiopia had secured the endorsement of the African Group to host the COP in 2027.
-Ethiopia presented Addis Ababa's as fit in regards to infrastructure and capacity over Nigeria.
+On the second day of COP 30, it was announced at plenary that Ethiopia had secured the endorsement of the African Group to host the COP in 2027, ahead of any decision on the host for 2026.
+Ethiopia presented Addis Ababa as a better fit in regards to infrastructure and capacity.